gav-X/RepushStream/Readme.md

 # Repush stream to Kick platform

 ## Description
-This project could pull the live stream from Youtube or Twitch and push to Kick platform.
+This project could pull the live stream from YouTube or Twitch and push to Kick platform.
 It was based on [Python](https://www.python.org/), Miniconda3 is recommended to deploy it.

 ## Deploy
 ### Install Miniconda3